Taiwan official resigns after blackout hits much of island

 The power outage plunged traffic, shopping malls and offices into darkness early Tuesday evening.

-Taiwan's Central News Agency says "an operational technical error" caused six generators to stop working at Taiwan's biggest natural gas power plant.
+Taiwan's Central News Agency said that "an operational technical error" caused six generators to stop working at Taiwan's biggest natural gas power plant.